Economy of Greece: Energy

 In 2011 the Greek government approved the start of oil exploration and drilling in three locations within Greece, with an estimated output of 250 to 300 million barrels over the next 15 to 20 years.
 The estimated output in euros of the three deposits is €25 billion over a 15-year period, of which €13–€14 billion will enter state coffers.
 Greece's dispute with Turkey over the Aegean poses substantial obstacles to oil exploration in the Aegean Sea.

 In addition to the above, Greece is also to start oil and gas exploration in other locations in the Ionian Sea, as well as the Libyan Sea, within the Greek exclusive economic zone, south of Crete.
 The Ministry of the Environment, Energy and Climate Change announced that there was interest from various countries (including Norway and the United States) in exploration, and the first results regarding the amount of oil and gas in these locations were expected in the summer of 2012.
 In November 2012, a report published by Deutsche Bank estimated the value of natural gas reserves south of Crete at €427 billion.

 A number of oil and gas pipelines are currently under construction or under planning in the country.
 Such projects include the Interconnector Turkey-Greece-Italy (ITGI) and South Stream gas pipelines.

 EuroAsia Interconnector will electrically connect Attica and Crete in Greece with Cyprus and Israel with 2000 MW HVDC undersea power cable.
 EuroAsia Interconnector is specially important for isolated systems, like Cyprus and Crete.
 Crete is energetically isolated from mainland Greece and Hellenic Republic covers for Crete electricity costs difference of around €300 million per year.

+In April 2026 following the energy crisis, due to the 2026 Iran war, the government introduced a €300 million fuel subsidy package.
+It aimed to help households and farmers with the rising energy prices.
+The package includes cuts to diesel prices, fuel vouchers for consumers, and financial support for farmers and ferry operators.
+By this the hope to ease the cost of living within Greece.